- Wanderer above the Sea of Fog (1818)

 Caspar David Friedrich

 Caspar David Friedrich, born on September 5, 1774 in Greifswald, then part of Swedish Pomerania, is considered one of the most important painters of German Romanticism.
-His works are characterized by deep emotionality and a unique depiction of nature, which is often interpreted as a reflection of human feelings.
-Friedrich's childhood was marked by personal tragedies, including his mother's early death and his brother's tragic accident, events that influenced his dark and melancholic themes in his artwork.
+His works are characterized by a deep emotionality and a unique depiction of nature, which is often interpreted as a reflection of human feelings.
+Friedrich's childhood was marked by personal tragedies, including the early death of his mother and the tragic accident of his brother, events that influenced his dark and melancholic themes in his artwork.

-After studying at the Copenhagen Art Academy, Friedrich returned to Germany, where he settled in Dresden and began his career as an artist.
+After studying at the Copenhagen Academy of Art, Friedrich returned to Germany, where he settled in Dresden and began his career as an artist.
 His landscape paintings, often interspersed with religious and metaphysical elements, initially found recognition among a small circle of admirers.
-Only towards the end of his life, and especially posthumously, did Frederick achieve widespread recognition.
+It was only towards the end of his life, and especially posthumously, that Friedrich achieved widespread recognition.
 His ability to depict the loneliness and infinity of nature made him a pioneer of the Romantic movement in art.
-Despite his later fame, Frederick suffered from depression and financial difficulties that overshadowed his final years.
+Despite his later fame, Friedrich suffered from depression and financial difficulties that overshadowed his final years.

 Interesting fact: